rackerlabs/cloud-monitoring-filter-bundle/README.md

 # Cloud Monitoring Custom Repose Filter Bundle

-This project is intended to assist a Cloud Monitoring in maintaining a custom filter for Repose.
+This project is intended to assist Cloud Monitoring in maintaining a custom filter for Repose.

 ## Clone this project
 `git clone git@github.com:rackerlabs/cloud-monitoring-filter-bundle.git`